MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/manage-your-hardware-submissions.md

 To register an extension ID for your extension INF, submit a support ticket to the Windows Hardware Dev Center Dashboard support team titled "Request for ExtensionID to be registered."
 In the ticket, specify your seller/publisher ID, and the ExtensionID generated within the INF file.
 See [Using an extension INF file](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/using-an-extension-inf-file) for more information about specifying an ExtensionID in your INF.
 Please note that the SLA to register an extension ID is 2 weeks.

+Note that in your submissions, you may only use ExtensionIDs that are registered to your account.